Weidsn/Quantum_Computational_Fluid_Dynamics/[1]Hybrid_CFD.md

 where $U_i$ are unitary matrices, and $\alpha_i$ are the corresponding coefficients.

-For PC, We only need to preform this step once since the sparsity pattern of PC matrix is fixed.
-Only the coefficients, $\alpha_i$, are updated for each future iteration.
+For pressure correction matrice, we only need to preform LCU decomposition once since the sparsity pattern of Ppresure correction matrix is fixed.
+Only the coefficients, $\alpha_i$, are updated for each outer iteration.

 ### 4. Implement a quantum algorithm, such as the HHL, to solve for $x$.